hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 # Plotting the ORA results

 There are multiple options to plot the ORA results through clusterProfiler.
-Lets explore few of them:
+Lets explore a few of them:

 ## Dotplot
-It shows statistics associated with a user-selected top number (default=10) of significant terms.
-The color of the dots represent the p-adjusted values for these terms, and size of the dots corresponds to the total count of sig DE genes annotated with the GO term (count).
-This plot displays the enriched GO terms ordered by gene ratio, not p-adjusted value.
+This plot visualizes the top GO terms based on gene ratio not p-adjusted value.
+The dot size reflect the gene count and color represents the adjusted p-values.

 <p align="center">
 <img src="../img/ORA_dotplot_go.png"  width="600">
 </p>

 ## Enrichment plot
-Enrichment map arranges enriched terms into a network, where nodes represents the enriched terms and edges representing gene overlaps between nodes.
-This way nodes with bigger number of overlapping genes tends to cluster closer, making it easy to identify functional modules.
-Before creating the plot, we will need to obtain the similarity between terms using the `pairwise_termsim()` function [instructions for emapplot](https://rdrr.io/github/GuangchuangYu/enrichplot/man/emapplot.html).
-In the enrichment plot, the color represents the p-values relative to the other displayed terms (brighter red is more significant), and the size of the terms represents the number of genes that are significant from our list.
+An enrichment map organizes enriched terms into a network where nodes represent the enriched terms, and edges signify gene overlaps between those terms.
+Terms with a greater number of overlapping genes tend to cluster closer together, forming functional modules.
+This visualization makes it easier to identify related biological themes or processes.

+Before generating the enrichment plot, the similarity between terms must be computed using the `pairwise_termsim()` function.
+For detailed instrucitons, refer to the [emapplot documentation](https://rdrr.io/github/GuangchuangYu/enrichplot/man/emapplot.html).

+In the enrichment plot, the node color indicates the p-value of the terms relative to the displayed ones.
+The size of the terms represent the number of genes associated with each term.

+This visualization provides an intuitive way to explore enriched pathways and their interconnections.

 ```{r}
 go_ORA_Up <- enrichplot::pairwise_termsim(go_ORA_Up)